-- Numbers and facts work – people are wired to like even numbers.
+- Numbers and facts work: People are wired to like even numbers.
 Mentioning the number of people using your product builds instant trust.
-It’s almost like saying, “We’re already the best-liked product in this category, so you should try it as well.”
+It’s your way to say, “We’re already the top product in this category, so you should try it too.”

-- Lure in with the benefit – CoSchedule’s ad starts with the question: “Ready to get your marketing organized?” as if they’re stating the obvious: our product will get your marketing organized.
+- Lure in with the benefit: CoSchedule’s ad starts with a question — “Ready to get your marketing organized?” — that not only implies they will get your marketing organized, but that the only thing preventing that outcome is your hesitation.
 By promising a benefit relevant to your target audience, they might be interested to learn more about your offer.

-2) FreshBooks – Niche Focused Ads Steal the Show
+133. FreshBooks – Focused Niche Ads Steal the Show

 FreshBooks’ Facebook ad starts by saying: “FreshBooks makes online accounting easy so you can stay focused on running your business.”

-With this one sentence, the ad has clearly stated what target audience it’s talking to: people who spend too much time on accounting instead of being able to focus on managing their business.
+With this one sentence, the ad clearly states who the target audience is: people who spend too much time on accounting instead of being managing their business.
 Sounds like small business owners, doesn’t it?

 The other great thing about this ad is the ad image: it presents a setup where people find themselves every day (in their workstation, accompanied by a large cup of coffee), which makes it relatable to the ad viewer.

-- Speak to a niche audience – Decide who it is that you want to target with your ad and be crystal clear about it.
-Not only do niche audiences help you choose the right message, tone and language, you’ll also know whom to target with your Facebook ads.
+- Speak to a niche audience: Decide who you want to target with your ad and be crystal clear about it.
+Not only does defining your market segment help you choose the right message, tone and language, you’ll also know whom to target with your Facebook ads.

-- Dare to exclude people – You can’t be liked by everyone.
-In order to earn a niche audience’s attention, you need to speak directly to them.
+- Dare to exclude people: You can’t be liked by everyone.
+And to earn a niche audience’s attention, you need to speak directly to them.
 FreshBooks’ ad headline says clearly: “Online Accounting Software for Non-Accountants”.
-That’s it, everyone who relates to this title may feel as if the ad is speaking directly to them.
+That’s it.
+Everyone who relates to this title may feel as if the ad is speaking directly to them.

-Colors matter – Do you remember the last ad that caught your attention in the Facebook news feed?
-Chances are that it was brightly coloured and highly contrasted.
+- Colors matter: Do you remember the last ad that caught your attention in the Facebook news feed?
+Chances are that it was brightly colored and highly contrasted.
 Research has found that people make up their minds within 90 seconds of their initial interactions with either people or products.
 About 62‐90% of their assessment is based on colors alone.
-So, yes, you should probably create more colourful Facebook ads if you haven’t done that already.
+So yes, you should probably create more colorful Facebook ads if you haven’t done that already.

 Images tell stories, and studies have shown that stories work because our brains are primed to heed their advice.

-This Facebook ad example by SumoMe displays a growth chart without any clear explanations – there’s no instantly available information on what this chart signifies.
+This Facebook ad example by SumoMe displays a growth chart without any clear explanations.
+There isn’t any obvious information explaining what this chart signifies.

-Yet, people looking at it might deduce it symbolizes growth, and that’s exactly what SumoMe wants: to be associated with success.
+People looking at it might assume it symbolizes growth, however, and that’s exactly what SumoMe wants: to be associated with success.

-Imagine this ad in your news feed.
-There’s a good chance that seeing a growth chart would make you curious to find out what it is about and click through to their website.
-Now, that’s what we call smart marketing.
+Imagine this ad in your News Feed.
+There’s a good chance that seeing a growth chart would make you curious to find out what it’s about and click through to their website.
+Now that’s what we call smart marketing.

-- If this, then that – Nope, we’re not talking about the popular productivity tool, but you’re close.
+- If this, then that: Nope, we’re not talking about the popular productivity tool, but you’re close.
 SumoMe’s ad text reads, “If you want viral growth you need this tool”.
-What happens is that people think, “Yes, I want viral growth,” and are immediately presented the solution – SumoMe’s software.
-First, mention something that you think might be a need for potential target audiences.
-Then, present your product as the best possible solution.
+What happens is that people think, “Yes, I want viral growth,” and are immediately presented with SumoMe’s software as a solution.
+First, mention something that you think potential target audiences might need.
+Then present your product as the best possible solution.

-- Add a pinch of social proof – Just like numbers work magic, so does social proof supported by numbers.
-“Over 175,000 websites grow their traffic with SumoMe” – That may be just enough proof the reader needs to check out the product.
+- Add a pinch of social proof: Just like numbers work magic, so does data-driven social proof.
+“Over 175,000 websites grow their traffic with SumoMe” – that may be just enough proof the reader needs to check out the product.

 17hats’ Facebook ad uses a hero shot with a happy young lady, creating positive emotions and helping their target audience relate to their offer.

-- Start with a question – Beginning your Facebook ad copy with a question that truly addresses your target audience is a good place to start.
+- Start with a question: An open-ended question that resonates with your target audience is a good place to start your ad copy.
 Research by Outbrain showed that article titles ending with a question mark tend to have higher click-through rates than those ending with an exclamation mark or full stop.

-- Cut right to the problem – 17hats’ ad headline says, “Tame the Chaos of Running Your Business.”
-By showing that they understand their audience’s pain points, 17hats gets the chance to offer a solution while people are still listening.
+- Cut right to the problem: 17hats’ ad headline says, “Tame the Chaos of Running Your Business.”
+Showing that they understand their audience’s pain points gives 17hats the chance to offer a solution while people are still listening.

-When choosing an image for your Facebook ad, avoid overused stock photos as people may have grown immune to seeing those.
+When choosing an image for your Facebook ad, however, avoid overused stock photos as people are growing immune to them.
 It might be worth organizing a photoshoot to collect authentic photos for all future marketing tactics.